CharlieS1103/spicetify-extensions/old-sidebar/README.md

-# FixEnhance
+# OldSidebar
-[Spicetify](https://github.com/khanhas/spicetify-cli) extension to patch the enhance playlist feature on Spotify
+[Spicetify](https://github.com/khanhas/spicetify-cli) No more libraryx, go back to the old sidebar
-* In order to work, you must have experimental features enabled on Spicetify:
-``spicetify config experimental_features 1``
-``spicetify apply``
-You must also enable the "Enable Enhance Playlist UI and functionality" feature in the experimental features menu.
+* To use, simply install the extension, I may add a toggle for it in the future.

 ## Install
-Copy `fixEnhance.js` into your [Spicetify](https://github.com/khanhas/spicetify-cli) extensions directory:
+Copy `oldSidebar.js` into your [Spicetify](https://github.com/khanhas/spicetify-cli) extensions directory:
 | **Platform** | **Path**                                                                            |
 |------------|-----------------------------------------------------------------------------------|
 | **Linux**      | `~/.config/spicetify/Extensions` or `$XDG_CONFIG_HOME/.config/spicetify/Extensions/` |
 | **MacOS**      | `~/spicetify_data/Extensions` or `$SPICETIFY_CONFIG/Extensions`                      |
 | **Windows**    | `%appdata%\spicetify\Extensions\`                                              |

-After putting the extension file into the correct folder, run the following command to install the extension:
+After putting the extension file into the correct folder, run the following command to install the extension or install through marketplace:
 ```
-spicetify config extensions fixEnhance.js
+spicetify config extensions oldSidebar.js
 spicetify apply
 ```
 Note: Using the `config` command to add the extension will always append the file name to the existing extensions list.
 It does not replace the whole key's value.